 That was impossible.
 This weak little creature managed to hurt her?
 That was… That was unheard of.
 This thing that wasn’t even worthy of being called a snack dared to strike at her?

 Jeevian had sacrificed half his life force to trigger the dragon’s descent on this creature.
-The aftermath of the strike seriously threatened to collapse the entire cavern around him.
-All this resulted in was that his sword was now stuck in the golem’s head.
-And the golem looked furious.
+The strike's aftermath seriously threatened to bury him underground.
+His sword was stuck in the golem’s head.

 Then it moved.
-It didn’t move too quickly, but he was still stunned from using his spirit power.
-He tried blocking the punch.
+It didn’t move too quickly, but he couldn’t move at full speed.
+The Emperor had to resort to blocking the strike instead.

 Did it die?